White Plains Rural Cemetery

 White Plains Rural Cemetery is a historic cemetery located in the city of White Plains, Westchester County, New York.
 The cemetery was organized in 1854 and designed in 1855.
-It contains miles of narrow, paved roads, none of which is in a straight line.
+It contains miles of narrow, paved roads, none of which are in a straight line.
 The roads create circular and lozenge-shaped areas for burials.
-Also on the property is a former church, now cemetery office.
+Also on the property is a former church, now a cemetery office.
 It was built in 1797, and is a 2 1/2-story, five-by-three-bay frame building with a high-pitched gable roof.
 It was modified for office use in 1881.

-The cemetery was added to the National Register of Historic Places in 2003.
+The cemetery was added to the National Register of Historic Places on September 19, 2003.